 Before this second ultrasound I started getting strong pains in my abdomen.
 I saw my doctor before the scan for a check-up and she felt we couldn’t wait for my scan appointment and sent me to the ER.
 This time we found out the pregnancy was ectopic and had to be terminated immediately.
 I can’t begin to explain what it feels like to know there is life inside of you that can’t go on because there is no way for it to go on and to even attempt to let it would put my life at risk.
 I was not a nice human to the world in the following weeks.
 This wasn’t the grief of having lost someone I;d gotten the chance to know and love, this was a grief of never getting that chance to know something I already loved dearly.

-Since then I’ve looked towards my deck creating as more than just a simple creative project or a new product.
+Since then I’ve looked towards my deck creating as more than just a simple creative project.
 Each deck constitutes a commitment of time, energy and my emotions.
 Each represents a moment and a reason for needing to be created.
 When an idea takes on that sort of life it becomes something very different.
 Also, knowing that this thing I’ve created is out there in the world making someone else happy is one of the greatest feelings I’ve felt.
 The very sentimental part of my brain and heart likes to think that even though my body hasn’t been able to meet the challenge of giving birth in the traditional sense, it found a way to do it in a symbolic sense.

 Wow, I made myself tear up writing this.
 That was some pretty hefty spleen spilling.
 I have absolutely no shame in being very honest about these things.
 It’s a type of sincerity I didn’t always feel with my art.
 Back in my younger days I did my time walking around a gallery with my work on display and having someone tell me what I was thinking when I made it.
 At that time the reason I made something was very simple: I’m a storyteller and I like telling stories.
 I’m a good writer with above average artistic skills so that gives me one more way to get the stories out of my head and make them real.
 It was very simple and I often got a little cranky when people made with the artsy-fartsy talk around me.
 I didn’t appreciate them trying to understand or take something away from my work.
 I should have felt more proud that someone would even bother.